Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Conclusions and Implications for AI Governance

 These findings have direct implications for AI governance.
-First, they underline that trustworthy AI cannot be delivered by rules alone or by exhorting users to trust.
-It depends on an ecosystem in which users can afford to remain at least partially vigilant~\citep{han2026socialphysicsageartificial}.
-Policies that lower the real cost of checking AI systems, for instance through enhanced transparency, standardised documentation, accessible audits and evaluation reports, directly support this kind of calibrated trust and make it harder for unsafe strategies to spread.
-Second, they highlight the importance of sufficient enforcement for deterring unsafe behaviour: if the expected burden of complying with safety requirements is greater than the expected consequences of being caught, unsafe development becomes evolutionarily attractive even when users initially monitor.
-Finally, our results point towards an understanding of trust in AI as an adaptive, ongoing process about when to monitor AI system safety (e.g. via media investigation~\cite{balabanova_media_2025,FonsecaALIFE2025}).
+First, they show that trustworthy AI cannot be achieved by formal rules or appeals to trust alone.
+It depends on an ecosystem in which users can afford to remain at least partially vigilant \citep{han2026socialphysicsageartificial}, so that some monitoring pressure is always present.
+Policies that lower the real cost of checking AI systems, for example, through enhanced transparency, standardised documentation, accessible audits, red-team reports, and independent evaluations—directly support this kind of calibrated trust and make it harder for unsafe strategies to spread.
+Second, our results highlight the importance of sufficiently strong and credible enforcement: if the expected burden of complying with safety requirements exceeds the expected consequences of being caught, unsafe development becomes evolutionarily attractive even when users initially monitor.
+Finally, they support viewing trust in AI not as a static attitude but as an adaptive, ongoing process about when and how to monitor AI system safety (including, for instance, via media investigation and public scrutiny \cite{balabanova_media_2025,FonsecaALIFE2025}).

-There are several limitations with our current model.
-First, we treat users and developers as homogeneous populations.
-Second, we leave regulators implicit in the punishment structure.
-Three, we focus on a small set of representative strategies.
-Future work should relax these assumptions by allowing for structured interactions (for example, multiple competing developers or jurisdictions), explicitly modelling regulators and other oversight actors, and incorporating richer, empirically grounded models of human trust heuristics.
-Even so, the analysis here provides a useful conceptual and quantitative starting point for thinking about how to design AI governance arrangements that support appropriate, well-calibrated trust while keeping incentives aligned with safe and responsible development.
+Our model also has several limitations.
+We consider users and developers as homogeneous, well-mixed populations; we represent regulators only implicitly through a punishment parameter; and we focus on a small set of representative user and creator strategies.
+We also abstract from information asymmetries (e.g., partial visibility of incidents) and heterogeneity in monitoring capacity or risk preferences.
+Future work should relax these assumptions by incorporating network or market structure (e.g., multiple competing developers or jurisdictions)~\cite{Szabo2007}, explicitly modelling regulators and other oversight actors, and integrating richer, empirically grounded models of human trust heuristics and behavioural biases.

+Overall, our analysis shows that trustworthy AI is not solely a matter of technical design or formal regulation, but of aligning incentives in an ecosystem where users can afford to remain vigilant and developers face meaningful consequences for unsafe behaviour.
+Ensuring low monitoring costs and sufficiently strong, credible sanctions is therefore central to sustaining high adoption of safe AI systems.